 - Sale of other property that you own.

 - Sale or maturity of your investments, including any endowments or lump-sums you’re entitled to when taking your pension.

 You can choose one, or a combination, of the repayment options above.
-Make sure you discuss your options with a financial adviser before deciding which one suits your financial position better.
+We recommend discussing your options with a financial adviser before deciding which one suits your financial position best.